nathanstitt/mobx-decorated-models/README.md

 ### Controlling model lookups

-By default, the class `@model` decorator uses the `name` property of each class as a lookup key so that `hasMany` and `belongsTo` relation ships can be established.
+By default, the class `@modelDecorator` uses the `name` property of each class as a lookup key so that `hasMany` and `belongsTo` relation ships can be established.

 This allows things like the below mappings to still work even though the two files can't easily include each other: